 We are hoping to move in the next few weeks.
 What do we do?

-Please note, the offer of a place may be withdrawn if it is discovered that a parent has given an incorrect address or an 'address of convenience', such as a deliberate temporary address, business address, the home of a relative, a childminder's address or the address of a parent whom the child does not live with for most of the school week.
+Please note, the offer of a place may be withdrawn if it is discovered that a parent has given an incorrect address, has not updated us of a house move or used an 'address of convenience', such as a deliberate temporary address, business address, the home of a relative, a childminder's address or the address of a parent whom the child does not live with for most of the school week.

 What happens if I do not get the place I want?